 - The Chosen One: Im'maud'hi, who is the last living Sali'un and the man destined to restore them.

 - Concept Album: Adversary Omnipotent tells the story of Im'maud'hi and his quest to destroy Na'ak Ba'ran and his mortal vessel Ik'thran'ithul.
-"Our Cursed Rapture", while not on the same album, nonetheless helped set up the story.

 - Dastardly Whiplash: Justin Corser was famous for his handlebar mustache, as was Adrian Perez for his brief run in the band.